alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 ## Generate and Deploy the Platform Layers (Level 0-2)

 You can find all the infrastructure configuration values for the platform in [the following folder](/orgs/contoso/multi-sub/platform).
-You will first need to replace some of the configuration with your own values.
-Navigate to the [demo.caf.platform.yaml](/orgs/contoso/multi-sub/platform/demo.caf.platform.yaml) file.
+You will first need to customize some of the configuration for your own environment.

-Replace the following block in the yaml file with your own tenant and subscription details:
+Navigate to the [demo.caf.platform.yaml](/orgs/contoso/multi-sub/platform/demo.caf.platform.yaml) file and replace the following block in the yaml file with your own tenant and subscription details:
 ```yaml
 primary_subscription_details:
       subscription_id: set_subscription_guid